Weifeng-Chen/control-a-video/README.md

 # Setup

-The model has been tesed in torch version: `1.13.1+cu117`
+The model has been tesed in torch version: `1.13.1+cu117`, simply run
 ```
 pip3 install -r requirements.txt
 ```